Background

 Crew Composition

 Organization of the crew has changed significantly since 1961.
 In the early years (1961-1974) the crew was composed of 1 Foreman, 3 Squad leaders, 20 crewmembers, and a cook.
 The Foreman (now Superintendent) was the only career appointed position on the crew.
 In 1974 the number of individuals assigned to the crew dropped from 25 to 20 due to aircraft configuration and changes in flight weight limitations.
 In 2004, the Superintendent and Assistant became permanent full-time employees, with 3 Squad Leaders, 6 Senior Firefighters and 2 Apprentices employed under 13/13 career appointments.
-Currently the crew operates under the 1-1-3 configuration with 6 senior PSE firefighters.
+With the "Ground Based Firefighting Resource Modernization - Interagency Hotshot Crews" direction in 2021, the crew composition is evolving.
+When complete, the crew will operate with 1 SUPT, 2 A SUPT's, 3 SQDLDRS, 2 Lead FF's, and 9 Senior FF's.
+Crew size will also increase to 25-personnel.
+Crews at minimum will be assembled 13 pay periods and available for assignment 11 pay periods.
+With

 Significant Events